Sedbergh People's Hall

 Sedbergh People's Hall is a village hall in Sedbergh, unique because it was built by the people, for the people.
+It was built in 1956.

 Land and lease

 The land on which the People's Hall stands, on Howgill Lane, is owned by Sedbergh Parish Council under a conveyance of 16 October 1929.
 The leasehold for the site of the People's Hall and adjacent land is vested in the Trustees of Sedbergh People's Hall, under a 99-year lease dated 12 December 1956.
 A supplemental lease dated 22 October 1985, was granted to allow the kitchen and changing room extension.
 The lease will expire in 2055.
 The Hall is governed by a Declaration of Trust dated 1 June 1959.

 The Trust Deed states that: The property shall be held upon trust for the purposes of a Village Hall for the use of the inhabitants of the Parish of Sedbergh ... without distinction of sex or political, religious or other opinions and, in particular, for use for meetings lectures and classes and for other forms of recreation and leisure time occupation with the object of improving the conditions of life for the said inhabitants.